MariaOskarsdottir/MultilayerCreditScoring/README.md

 # MuLP

-This repository/package includes a python script that implements the MultilayerCreditScoring (MCS) algorithim presented in the paper [Evolution of Credit Risk Using a Personalized Pagerank Algorithm for Multilayer Networks](https://arxiv.org/abs/2005.12418).
+This repository/package includes a python script that implements the MultilayerCreditScoring (MCS) algorithm presented in the paper [Evolution of Credit Risk Using a Personalized Pagerank Algorithm for Multilayer Networks](https://arxiv.org/abs/2005.12418).

 # Installation